 Getting this right takes trial and error.
 We can chat about it if you want some direction.

 I've been using and recommending a whole food supplement and recovery meal program (Isagenix) to my clients and friends since 2007.
 I've helped 1000s of people get amazing performance and or health results with these products and systems...

 Isagenix is easily the best healthy nutrition system that also dramatically increases performance that I've come across.

 At it's essence it's a ketogenic program as it's built around getting your body into ketosis thru cellular cleansing/fasting days.
-Outside of those days are whole food based bioavailable nutritional supplements and products.
+Outside of those days are whole food based bioavailable nutritional supplements and meal replacement products.

 That's actually the big problem with a normal ketogenic diet - there's very little focus on nutrition.
 By adding Isagenix supplements into your routine you are able to ensure a greater micronutrient input (without the calories associated with 'trying' to get that all from food.